 Teaching about the Middle East, but need more resources and information?

-Hoping to learn more about the Syrian Civil War, so that you can answer students’ questions?
+Hoping to learn more about the Syrian conflict, so that you can answer students’ questions?

 Looking for strategies and materials for teaching about Arab cultures and history?